bgoonz/docs-collection/github/get-started/quickstart/be-social.md

   - /articles/be-social
   - /github/getting-started-with-github/be-social
   - /github/getting-started-with-github/quickstart/be-social
-intro: 'You can interact with people, repositories, and organizations on {% data variables.product.prodname_dotcom %}.
-See what others are working on and who they''re connecting with from your personal dashboard.'
+intro: "You can interact with people, repositories, and organizations on {% data variables.product.prodname_dotcom %}.
+See what others are working on and who they're connecting with from your personal dashboard."
 versions:
-  fpt: '*'
+  fpt: "*"
-  ghes: '*'
+  ghes: "*"
-  ghae: '*'
+  ghae: "*"
 topics:
   - Profile
   - Pull requests